 In the mind of customers, delivery is just as much a part of the shopping experience as professional product images or clear product descriptions.
 By having well thought-out shipping options you can really add value to a customer’s experience with your shop.
 So it can actually pay off to reconsider the shipping costs for your store.

-I hope you this gave you some ideas for your online store.
+I hope you this gave you some ideas for your future or existing online store.
 How do you approach the subject of shipping costs before the Christmas period?
 I look forward to your comments!